stungeye/Adventures-in-Shoes/README.md

 * Mouse and keyboard polling / events
 * Twelve and a half other things or more.

+## Source Code

+This code was written to accompany a [January 2010 talk about Shoes for Winnipeg.rb](http://stungeye.com/shoes2011/).

 ## License

 This is free and unencumbered software released into the public domain.
 See UNLICENSE for details.